 The National Coaching Certification Program (NCCP) in Judo is the result of a partnership between Judo Canada and the Coaching Association of Canada.
 This program enables participants to learn both in a classroom setting and on the mat what it means to be a coach/instructor in judo.
 The NCCP is the recognized national standard for coaching in Canada.

 The Competition Development Coach NCCP technical course is now delivered by Judo Canada to eligible and interested candidates.
-A summary overview of this course is available here: OVERVIEW-TRAINING-EVALUATION-CompDev_EN_1page
+Click here for a summary overview of this course.

-Professional Development (PD) – As of January 2014 a registry of the Professional Development activities will be offered via the CAC Locker Database.
-Courses that are qualified as PD activities will be registered in the Database and automatically update coaches profiles.
+Professional Development (PD) – Since January 2014, a registry of the Professional Development activities is offered via the CAC Locker Database.
+Courses that are qualified as PD activities are registered in the Database and automatically update coaches profiles.
 It becomes a duty of certified NCCP facilitators to enter the data in the system.
-It is the responsibility of Provincial/Territorial judo associations to publish a list of available activities.
-The general information on what qualifies as PD activity, you find in Judo Canada’s NCCP policy on page 16.
+It is the responsibility of provincial/territorial judo associations to publish a list of available activities.
+The general information on what qualifies as PD activity is available in Judo Canada’s NCCP Policy.

-As of January 1st, 2014, all coaches who are currently certified in the CAC Database (regardless of whether the certification is in the OLD NCCP (level 1 through 3) or the new NCCP – Assistant; Instructor and Competition Development Coach), will have 5 (five) years to accumulate the minimum required number of points to have their certification standards automatically renewed for a further 5 years.
-Please visit page 15 of the NCCP policy to determine the number of points you need to accumulate to have your certification renewed automatically.
+Since January 1, 2014, all coaches who are certified in the CAC Database (regardless of whether the certification is in the OLD NCCP [level 1 through 3] or the new NCCP – Assistant, Instructor and Competition Development Coach), have 5 (five) years to accumulate the minimum required number of points to have their certification standards automatically renewed for a further 5 years.
+Please visit our NCCP policy to determine the number of points you need to accumulate to have your certification renewed automatically.
 The renewal will take place automatically on the fifth anniversary of the start day.

-To learn more about Maintenance of Certification, visit: Maintenance of Certification webpage on coach.ca linking to all pertinent information including FAQs http://coach.ca/maintenance-of-certification-s16745
+To learn more about Maintenance of Certification, visit the Maintenance of Certification page on coach.ca linking to all pertinent information, including FAQ.

-at this time, all members of Judo Canada are welcomed to use this tool free of charge.
-This module is based on the generic NCCP nutrition manuals, however it has been enhanced with information specific to judo that should be used by coaches, athletes and parents.
-Judo Nutrition
+At this time, all members of Judo Canada are welcomed to use this tool free of charge.
+This module is based on the generic NCCP nutrition manuals.
+However it has been enhanced with information specific to judo that should be used by coaches, athletes and parents.

 © 2017 Canadian Kodokan Black Belt Association, All rights reserved